petersilva/drobo-utils/README.txt

   python      -- interpreter for python language parted      -- partitioner, usually included with the distro.

+  if using RHEL, which has python 2.4...
+     python-ctypes -- module for C-interface

 for the GUI:
   python-qt4  -- the python bindings for version 4 of the QT toolkit